djangocon/djangocon-us-docs/program/README.md

 ### Talks

-- [ ] Reset the djangocon-pc@googlegroups.com mailing list
+- [ ] Reset the reviewers@djangocon.us mailing list
 - [ ] Update the call for proposal pages
 - [ ] Enable talk proposals on the site
 - [ ] Review proposals